colbyj/bride-of-frankensystem/docs/reference/participant_data_api.rst

    * - ``participant``
      - The current :ref:`Participant object <participant-object>`. ``None`` when no participant is in session (admin previews, the consent page before submission, error pages).
 Guard with ``{% if participant %}`` in templates that may render in those contexts.
    * - ``session``
-     - The Flask session dictionary.
+     - Data tied to the current participant's visit (Flask's session dictionary).
 Contains the :ref:`session fields <session-fields>` described below.
 Populated progressively as the participant moves through the experiment.
    * - ``debug``
      - ``True`` when BOFS is running with the ``-d`` flag.
    * - ``config``